lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Explicit inputs:

-  mlkemSeed  The ML-KEM private key, which is the bytes of the seed.
+  mlkemSeed  The ML-KEM private key, which consists of 32 Byte seed value d
+             concatenated with 32 Byte seed value z.

   tradSK     The traditional private key in the appropriate
              encoding for the underlying component algorithm.